-MTU's outperformance of the Numis Smaller Companies ex ICs index accelerated in the spring of 2020, as investors appeared to become unnerved about the likely effects of COVID and sought safety in the high-quality and growth stocks that are the focus of MTU's portfolio.
-However, the vaccine news in 2020 reportedly triggered a sharp rotation into value stocks.
+MTU's outperformance of the Numis Smaller Companies Index accelerated in the spring of 2020, as investors became more unnerved about the likely effects of COVID and sought safety in the high-quality and growth stocks that are the focus of MTU's portfolio.
+However, the good news on vaccines in 2020 triggered a sharp rotation into value stocks.
 Against that backdrop, MTU lagged the benchmark index.
 This has continued going into 2022, as growth stocks have sold off further on the back of rampant inflation and rising interest rates, as discussed in the market overview section of this note.